LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/02a-part-2.md

-Now it's time to install Datadog in your cluster.
+It's time to install Datadog in your cluster.

 But first, let's review the architecture of Datadog in Kubernetes.